 Later, approaching the famous site of Chichen Itza, we quickly understand why so many people warned us to visit this place.

-And all of them had extremely valuable arguments why we should avoid this place: completely crowded, dozens of huge tour buses from all these Cancun-to-Tulum-Package-Tourists, the same discriminating entrance fee system as in Uxmal, the ruins are by far outnumbered by the souvenir shops placed around them, you cannot enter any building, etc.
+And all of them had extremely valuable arguments why we should avoid this place: completely crowded, dozens of huge tour buses with all these Cancun-to-Tulum-package-tourists, the same discriminating entrance fee system as in Uxmal, the ruins are by far outnumbered by the souvenir shops placed around them, you cannot enter any building, etc.

 Probably due to a certain tendency to masochism we still decide to experience all that.
 Maybe to preferably admire other tourists and Mexican souvenirs made in China and not the Maya ruins.
 Whatever.
 Let’s see how it works.

 The next morning: at 8am sharp we’re at the entrance.
 Well, not at the counter to buy the tickets – but as the last members of the ever-growing queue.
 Just a few 100 people in front of us.
 Quickly we detect that we’ve correctly joined the queue for individuals – not the 1 for groups.
 They have a different 1 to enter them – by 100s.

 Well, the guys are pretty efficient.
 In less than 1h we get our overprized tickets including Yucatan State’s discriminating penalty fee.

 We’re ready for the adventure.
 As far as we know there are 3 different issues to explore and to admire: